Contractor-x/E.L.L.A-Enhanced-Locust-Logic-Architecture-/README.md

  # Project Name: **E.L.L.A**
 ### *(Enhanced Locust Logic Architecture)*
-## MAIN AIM: To be used in the [DIVERSIFY](https://github.com/Contractor-x/The-DIVERSIFY-Project) project
+## MAIN AIM: To be used as the middleware pipeline service in the [DIVERSIFY](https://github.com/Contractor-x/The-DIVERSIFY-Project) project
 ---

 ## Project Overview